RFD 020: Parallel Conversations

 A session is a terminal context - a tab, window, tmux pane, or scripting environment.
 JP identifies sessions using three layers, checked in order:

 $JP_SESSIONenvironment variable.
 If set, this value is the session identity.
 It takes priority over everything else.
-The value is opaque to JP — any non-empty string works.Terminal-specific environment variables.
-JP checks a list of known per-tab or per-pane env vars set by popular terminal emulators and multiplexers.
+The value is opaque to JP — any non-empty string works.Platform-specific automatic detection.
+On Unix,

 $JP_SESSION